thecodebeneath/lyrical-impact/README.md

 ## Localhost Config
 When running with docker-compose:
-- edit 'hosts' file
+- edit 'hosts' file to have an entry for host's actual IP address
-  - `127.0.0.1   lyricalimpact.net   keycloak.net`
+  - `192.168.1.103   lyricalimpact.net   keycloak.lyricalimpact.net`
-- docker-compose.yml
-  - `KEYCLOAK_HOST_PORT` is the set to actual host IP & port

 When running with minikube:
 - deploy all resource yamls